crt25/collimator/docs/architecture/iframe-rpc.md

 ### Overview

-`iframe-rpc-react` is build on top of `iframe-rpc` to provide React hooks that simplify integration.
+`iframe-rpc-react` is built on top of `iframe-rpc` to provide React hooks that simplify integration.
 It encapsulates origin validation, lifecycle handling, and communication setup for a React environment.

 ### Installation and setup

 The library is installed with ClassMosaic.

-Only for development purpose on the library, you can install it via yarn:
+Only for development purposes when working on the library, you can install it via yarn:

 ```sh
 # From: collimator/